juxor/afaq/markdown/secJ2.md

 exposing the farce of "democracy", the disempowering nature of elections and the real role of the state.

-For anarchists, then, when you vote, you are choosing between rulers.
+For anarchists then, when you vote, you are choosing between rulers.
 Instead of urging people to vote we raise the option of choosing to rule yourself, to organise freely with others -- in your workplace, in your community, everywhere -- as equals.
 The option of something you cannot vote for, a new